 Special Note For Anyone Performing A Solid Axle Swap

-If you’re swapping a solid axle onto a vehicle that previously had an independent suspension, you may find that a 12″ or even an 18″ brake hose isn’t long enough to connect your calipers to the brake line on the frame of the vehicle.
+If you’re swapping a solid axle onto a vehicle that previously had an independent suspension, you may find that an 18″ brake hose isn’t long enough to connect your calipers to the brake line on the frame of the vehicle.
 Instead of looking for an even longer brake hose than 18″, we strongly recommend that you re-route the front brake hard lines so they are mounted similarly to those on the rear axle.